Henry Johnson (World War I soldier): Legacy

 In 1919, co-founder of the American Legion Theodore Roosevelt Jr., son of former United States President Theodore Roosevelt, referred to Johnson as one of the "five bravest Americans" to have served in World War I.

 Interest in obtaining fitting recognition for Johnson grew during the 1970s and 1980s.
 In November 1991, a monument was erected in Albany, New York's Washington Park in his honor, and a section of Northern Boulevard was renamed Henry Johnson Boulevard.

 In December 2004, the Postal facility at 747 Broadway was renamed the "United States Postal Service Henry Johnson Annex".

 On September 4, 2007, the Brighter Choice Foundation in Albany, New York, dedicated the Henry Johnson Charter School, with Johnson's granddaughter in attendance.

 A 1918 commercial poster honoring Johnson's wartime heroics was the subject of a 2012 episode of the PBS television series History Detectives.

 As of December 3, 2014, the national defense bill included a provision, added by Senator Chuck Schumer, to award Johnson the Medal of Honor.

 For many years, it was thought that Herman Archibald Johnson was the son of Henry Johnson.
 In tracking Henry Johnson's genealogy prior to his being awarded the Medal of Honor, however, it was discovered that there was no family connection.
 The Army was quoted as saying, "While we appreciate the Johnson family fighting for the award and keeping the memory and valorous acts of Henry Johnson alive, we regretfully cannot recognize them as PNOK," or primary next of kin.

 In December 2014, the City School District of Albany established a Junior Reserve officers' Training Program (JROTC) at Albany High School named the Henry Johnson Battalion in honor of him.
 The program currently enrolls over 100 cadets.

 In 2017, Albany-area PBS station WMHT aired a documentary about Henry Johnson entitled Henry Johnson: A Tale of Courage.

 Johnson's story is recounted in the song Don't Tread on Me (Harlem Hellfighters) by the Ukrainian death metal band 1914 on their album Where Fear and Weapons Meet, released October 22, 2021.

-In June 2023, Fort Polk in Louisiana, a U.S. Army base, was renamed for Johnson.
+In June 2023, Fort Polk in Louisiana, a U.S. Army base, was renamed for Johnson, though this renaming was reverted in June 2025.

 In 2025, Macho Goat Productions, finished a featured film entitled “The Battle of Henry Johnson”.
 The movie represents the battle in real time, as well as, moments of his life with flashbacks.